lhr-solar/BPS/Docs/source/Software/BSP.rst

 =============

 Purpose
-    The contactor BSP interfaces with the GPIO pins connected to the contactor.
+    The contactor BSP interfaces with the :term:`GPIO <GPIO>` pins connected to the contactor.
 These pins are used to control the contactor (PB0) and to check the state of the contactor (PB1).

 Usage